Molecular dynamics insights into the Debye process of 1-propanol

 We now investigate the role of HB clusters in the static dielectric response.
 For this, we compute again the cross-correlation with respect to a reference molecule $i$: $\vec{\mu}_i\cdot\vec{\mu}_j$ but this time by separating the sum between molecules $j$ depending on whether or not they are part of the same cluster as $i$.
 This leads to the two diagrams shown in fig.~\ref{fig4}a whose sum would reproduce that of fig.~\ref{fig2}a.
 On the left one, corresponding to intra-cluster correlations only, the positive contributions of the direct acceptor and donors of $i$ are clearly visible (see arrows).
 Dipoles further away in the cluster are, on average, mostly positively correlated as well.
 Molecules outside of the cluster (see fig.~\ref{fig4}a, right) are undoubtedly also influenced by molecule $i$ to orient positively.
+This is well visible in fig.~\ref{fig4}b showing the $r$-depedent Kirkwood correlation factor and its decomposition into intra and extra clusters contributions.
+It appears that, while extra-cluster molecules play a role in how $G_\mathrm{K}$ builds up at short range, the dominant contribution originates mostly from within clusters.
 Fig.~\ref{fig4}b shows the intra-cluster contribution to $G_\mathrm{K}(r)$ at each temperature.
 The amplitude of the first step, corresponding to the first neighbor layer, is very temperature dependent, likely because of the evolution of the number of direct donors and acceptors.
 The second increase, related to molecules further away in the cluster, displays an even more dramatic temperature dependence, both regarding the amplitude and the scale over which it takes place, presumably due to the evolution of the mean size of clusters.
 The length scale suggests that there is a contribution arising from clusters in the upper part of the $P_n$ distribution, which, while being rare, involves a large number of molecules.
-Fig.~\ref{fig4}c compares $G_\mathrm{K}(r)$ at 240~K, originating from all molecules (in blue) with the intra-cluster contribution (in red).
-We see that, while extra-cluster molecules play a role in how $G_\mathrm{K}$ builds up at short range, the dominant contribution originates mostly from within clusters.
-When measuring the dielectric permittivity, the relevant quantity is the plateau value $g_\mathrm{K}$.
+When measuring the dielectric permittivity, the relevant quantity is the plateau value $g_\mathrm{K}$~\cite{henot2025}.
 Its temperature evolution is shown in fig.~\ref{fig4}d (in blue) together with the intra-cluster contribution (in orange).
 For $T \geq 300$~K, there is a net extra-cluster contribution, albeit small.
 However, this is no longer the case at lower temperatures.
 There, the net cross-correlation within the virtual cavity, which contains approximately 280 molecules, is, up to the resolution of the simulation, the same as that originating from the much fewer molecules which, on average, are part of the same HB cluster.